keymetrics/keymetrics.github.io/docs/keymetrics/pmx.md

 ### Add Verbosity to an Alert: Express Error handler

-When an uncaught exception is happening you can track from which routes it has been thrown.
+When an uncaught exception is happening you can track the routes from which it has been thrown.
 To do that you have to attach the middleware `pmx.expressErrorHandler` at then end of your routes mounting:

 ```javascript